AztecProtocol/aztec-connect-bridges/src/specs/uniswap/readme.md

-# Spec for Lido Bridge
+# Spec for Uniswap Bridge

 ## What does the bridge do?
 Why build it?